LF-Decentralized-Trust-labs/proof-of-effort/docs/architecture.md

 2. **`physical-liveness` field scope.** Key 18 (`physical-liveness`) currently captures thermal and entropy signals from the authoring environment.
-In a composite topology where a peripheral device (e.g., a wearable sensor) acts as a Sub-Attester, the provenance and trust level of that device's liveness signals must be separately declared and are not represented by the current field.
+In a composite topology where a peripheral wearable device acts as a Sub-Attester contributing physiological signals (e.g., HRV-derived RMSSD, electrodermal activity, skin temperature), the current field provides no mechanism to
+   declare: (a) the trust level of each signal source independently; (b) the sensor calibration endorsement for the peripheral device; or (c) the per-subject behavioral baseline against which liveness is assessed.
+These declarations are prerequisites for any appraisal logic operating over heterogeneous physiological Evidence and are not representable in the current single-field design.

 3. **Endorser scope.** The current Endorser role is scoped to TPM and Secure Element manufacturers (T3/T4 tiers).
 A Sub-Attester that is not a general-